 Years later, of course, we know that irony is merely the first step on the way to critical and commercial rehabilitation.
 It isn’t irony that has sold over 30 million copies of ABBA Gold and — thanks to Mamma Mia!’s passage from Broadway to Hollywood — that finally made them famous in America.

-ABBA’s all-conquering 1992 compilation continues to be a staggeringly successful album – something like one in four homes in Britain owns a copy, where no other album has ever spent longer on charts (Legend by Bob Marley and the Wailers has recently become only the second title to earn 900 weeks on the chart), an astonishingly enduring record where only Queen’s Greatest Hits, an older compilation by some 11 years, has shifted more units.
+Issued on 21 September 1992, ABBA’s all-conquering compilation continues to be a staggeringly successful release – something like one in four homes in Britain owns a copy, where no other album has ever spent longer on charts.

 Ironically, The Day Before You Came was excluded from ABBA Gold for purely commercial reasons.
 It wasn’t in the top tier of big hits, though it does feature on the sequel, More ABBA Gold.

 Neither does the song feature in either Mamma Mia! movie, though that was largely a creative decision.
 One that, if I’m honest, slightly rankles with me.